-The minimum wage for unskilled workers across all sectors is 3.30 Belize dollars (BZ) an hour.
+As of July 1, 2022, the minimum wage for unskilled workers across all sectors is 5 Belize dollars (BZ) an hour.
 If an employee holds a certificate or additional training in their field, they can negotiate their wages.
 The Wages Councils for various industries may also change the minimum wages as they see fit.

 Employees must receive their pay at a regulated interval, and the schedule depends on their pay rate.
 Regulations are: